mariuszx8/gulp_configuration/README.md

 - minfication CSS and JS files,

 ## How to use?
-1. Clone this repo or download it.
+1. Clone or download this repo.
 2. ```npm install gulp```
 3. ```
     npm install browser-sync --save-dev